byeonggyuCho/TIL/interview/javascript.md

   },0)
 }
 ```

-## What's the difference between host objects and native objects?

 ## Explain the difference between: function Person(){}, var person = Person(), and var person = new Person()?